-- The CEIAG programme is coordinated by the named Careers Leader and has the full backing of the Senior Leadership Team and the governors. - Staff contribute to CEIAG through their roles as tutors and subject teachers. - The Careers Policy and access provider policy are published on the school's website. - The Careers section in the library is well stocked and regularly updated by the Careers Leader, all tutor bases in Year 9, 10 & 11 have a copy of the local colleges' prospectus. - Careers updates via the school's newsletter and website, regular briefings are held for parents: - Year 9: GCSE options and college / apprenticeships information - Year 10: Work Experience - Year 11: Post-16 options. - The Career's section on the school's website provides a variety of resources relating to CEIAG and Personal Development Learning.
+- The CEIAG programme is coordinated by the named Head of Careers and has the full backing of the Senior Leadership Team and the Board of Trustees. - Staff contribute to CEIAG through their roles as tutors and subject teachers. - The Careers Policy and Access Provider Policy are published on the school's website. - The Careers section in the library is well stocked and regularly updated by the Head of Careers, all tutor bases in Year 9, 10 & 11 have a copy of the local colleges' prospectus. - Careers updates via the school's newsletter and website, regular information is sent to parents and carers: - Year 9: GCSE options and college / apprenticeships information - Year 10: Work Experience - Year 11: Post-16 options. - The Careers section on the school's website provides a variety of resources relating to CEIAG.